Coolkeeragh Power Station: History

 Coolkeeragh Power Limited (CPL) had been generating electricity since 1959 and ceased operations at the end of March 2005.
-The old oil-fired station was viewed as the least attractive power plant to sell off in Northern Ireland, because of its limited lifespan.
+The old oil-fired plant had capacity 360 mW by 7 English Electric turboalternators: 2 by 30 MW and 5 by 60 MW. the station was viewed as the least attractive power plant to sell off in Northern Ireland, because of its limited lifespan.
+Demolition of the old station was completed in 2010.

 New gas-fired power station

 Construction of the new ESB owned 400 MW CCGT power station commenced in 2002 by the EPC consortium group of GE and VA Tech Hydro of Austria.
 The station entered commercial operation in June 2005.
 The station consists of a 260 MW General Electric 9FA+e gas turbine, a 140 MW Alstom steam turbine and Standard Fasel heat recovery steam generator (HRSG).
 Actual power output depends on atmospheric conditions, such as temperature and humidity.
 The gas turbine runs primarily on natural gas but can also operate on ultra low sulphur diesel in case of disruption of the gas supply.

-The electricity which is generated at 15.75 kV is increased to a higher 275 kV and 110 kV level by step-up transformers to match the Northern Ireland Electricity (NIE) transmission system requirements.
-This high-voltage electricity is transferred by underground cables to existing outgoing feeder connections in an adjacent NIE switchyard and then through the transmission system to the electricity users.
+Electricity is generated at 15.75 kV and then transformed up to 275 kV by step-up transformers to match the Northern Ireland Electricity Networks (NIEN) transmission system.
+This high voltage electricity is transferred by underground cables to existing outgoing feeder connections in an adjacent NIEN substation.
+The primary connection to the wider grid is through a double circuit 275 kV overhead tower line, which runs to a grid connection in Magherafelt.

-Demolition of the old oil-fired power station was completed in 2010.